ericandrewlewis/https-http2-and-wordpress/https-setup-guide.md

 ## Change all embedded content loaded over HTTP to HTTPS

 Install the [HTTPS Mixed Content Detector](https://www.tollmanz.com/wordpress-https-mixed-content-detector/) plugin.
-It will log content served over HTTP.
-Resolve these manually.
+It will log content served over HTTP as you browse your site while logged in as an admin.
+The logs are stored in the admin interface under Content Security Policy Reports.
+Change all these to load over HTTPS.

 ## Does your server need a unique IP?